 The mortgage approval process typically takes 30 to 45 days from application to closing, though timelines can range from as little as 21 days to over 60 days depending on the lender, mortgage type, and borrower readiness.
-Understanding each stage helps you to set realistic expectations and avoid delays.
+Understanding each stage helps you set realistic expectations, identify where delays are most likely to occur, and take steps to keep your mortgage moving forward.

 Key Stages of Mortgage Approval Process